Playing Guessing Games With Your Food

 How to Use Your Smartphone to Track Your Calories

+When Steve Jobs introduced the iPhone in 2007, it was the biggest breakthrough in mobile technology, helping transform society as we know it.
 The phone not only had the full functionality of a laptop, but it also came with a small camera to help us capture some of our most precious memories.

 Some of the most precious moments are the meals that we share with friends, family, and especially ourselves.
-Frequently you’ll see someone you know or a stranger take pictures of their food on their smartphone with artistic precision to capture a savory moment.
+Frequently, you’ll see someone you know or a stranger take pictures of their food on their smartphone with artistic precision to capture a savory moment.

+The Journal of Marketing Research even found that this behavior changed our anticipation and attitudes towards our food, leading us to perceive it as having a better taste.
 Not only does food photography help us perceive the taste of our meals much differently, but it also gives an accurate depiction of how much food we’re actually consuming.

 When calories are broken down into macronutrients (protein, carbohydrates, fats), we can get a specific analysis of the portion sizes.

-As long as your photo has proper lighting and is well centered in the frame, the aesthetics of the picture should be good enough to detail enough information for your food log.
+As long as your photo has proper lighting and is well centered in the frame, the picture should be aesthetically pleasing and provide enough detail for your food log.
+After you capture the picture, document the serving sizes for each food group in the photo (see How to Use the Portion Sizing Method).

 The first step is to identify each food group in each photo.
 Whether it’s protein, carbohydrates, or fats, you should be able to estimate the amount of food on your plate by hand/palm measurements (ex.
 1 serving of rice = 1 palm, 1 serving of veggies = 1 fist).

-Once you capture the serving sizes and times, simply record this information into your food log and itemize it.
+Once you capture the serving sizes and times, record this information into your food log and itemize it.

 The Wrap Up